I have three research areas: (a) semantics and logics for

 continuous-state systems and associated metrics and logics.

-I have been working on Stone duality for Markov
+I have been working on Stone duality for Markov processes and

-minimize automata of various kinds.
-I am also interested in
+minimization.
+I am also interested in Tannaka-type theorems

 boards on which I serve are accessible